 To have even more information, I've added all the sugar measurements from the Swedish liquor monopoly as well.
 Systembolaget has a much longer list of rum, but very few have been measured for sugar content.
 There is another difference, when there is no measurement given at Alko, it means there is 0 sugar, it looks like Systembolaget uses <3 g/L for that.
 This could possibly take into account that a very small amount of sugar might not be added, but can originate from the barrel ageing process for example.
 I'm happy some clarity is provided on "premium" brands like Coloma, Don Papa, Dos Maderas and Ron Quorhum.
 Massive amounts of sugar in the last three.
 There are also a couple of results for (perhaps older) El Dorado releases.

 Naturally, these measurements aren't mine, so I take no responsibility for them and they are here for information purposes only.

-Updates to the list that happened after March 2021 are at the bottom of the list.
-However, you can sort the list by name, ABV, sugar and date.
+Updates that happened after March 2021 are situated at the bottom of the list.
+However, you can sort the list by name, ABV, sugar and date to resolve this.